cspark2610/medical-transcription-classification-/README.md

-# Medical Specialty Text Classification of Transcription Notes using CountVectorization, TF-IDF, scispaCy's Biomedical NLP Package
-#  and Methodology Assessment for Improving Classification Performances.
+# Medical Specialty Text Classification of Transcription Notes using CountVectorization, TF-IDF, scispaCy's Biomedical NLP Package and Methodology Assessment (still editing)

 * Dataset: de-identified public source medical data from mtsamples.com
-* Dataset details: contains 500 rows of de-identified medical information and 40 unique medical specialty classes, and also includes descriptions, sample names, and keywords.
+* Dataset details: contains 500 rows of de-identified medical information and five columns: medical specialty, descriptions, sample names, keywords

 ## Intro

-Brief intro on TF-IDF and CountVectorization.
+Brief intro on TF-IDF, CountVectorization:
+In order for algorithms to process language; language data, in whichever form (audio, documents, etc), needs to be converted into numerical vectors.
+Therefore, we need algorithms that can perform this conversion step.
+For our situtation, we will be focusing on using text data from medical transcripts, so we will use two vectorization techniques, CountVectorization and TF-IDF (term frequency inverse document frequency).

-Both methods are use to extract features from text data by converting texts (words, docs, tokens, strings) into numerical vectors so it can be processed by alghoritms.
-The main distinction between the two methods are the IDF weighting propeorty of TF-IDF.
+Both vectorization methods extract features from texts/docs/corpus/etc and, by doing so, returns a term or count/document frequency sparse matrix.

+The main distinction between the two methods is the incorporation of IDF weighting to words, a property of TF-IDF which count vectorization does not use.

-*from wiki, 'tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word'.
+*from wiki, "tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word".

-In other words, a term that appears very often in documents/corpora such as 'the' or 'and' will increase in value due to its frequency, however since 'the' and 'and' appear in a great amount of documents as well, they are penalized for it, and their weight values are adjusted to lower levels, indicating their lack in value to 'explain' their classes' variance, and are not very useful in NLP techniques.
+In other words, a term that appears very often in documents/corpora such as 'the' or 'and' will increase in value due to its frequency, however since 'the' and 'and' appear in a great amount of documents coincidentally, these two terms are penalized, and their weight values become adjusted to lower levels.
+The level of values indicate their significance in characterizing their classes' property.
+Therefore, we try to engineer our way to produce higher valued term weights.

 CountVectorization does not take IDF into account.
-Unique terms are collected and are paired with values that correspond to their frequency.
-Therefore, terms like 'the' and 'and' will stand out in CV extraction.
-Unfortunately for them, a pre-filtering process using stopwords (list of common words that have little to no value 'the and he she I am from' and etc.,) removal.
-So, unfortunately, they will be filtered out again and have no place in the world of NLP.

-Having said, I lean towards TF-IDF for text feature extraction rather than CountVect.
-Even with stopwords removal, IDF weighting is simply a much more valuable attribute to have and can be used in most domains.
+Unique terms are collected and paired with their frequency.
+Therefore, the terms 'the' and 'and' will stand out in CV extraction, but, CV has hyperparamters that can be tuned to filter these types of terms (as well as TF-IDF).

-## Objective: Classify medical transcript notes into predefined medical specialties with extra ambulatory features and evaluate findings.
+## Objective: Classify medical transcript notes into predefined medical specialties using several approaches and examine which results in producing the highest classifcation rate (for this project, the main focus will be on F1-scores).

 We will be using the following seven classifiers.

 ### Classification Algorithms: